 Students participate in performance and technical production of staged works by actively contributing to a UPIKE production.
+Prerequisite: Permission of the Instructor.
+This course may be repeated for up to 6 hours of credit.

 Students will explore the basics of costume design and makeup techniques and styles, from design to construction and application.
 Prerequisite: Three (3) hours of THR.